 We celebrated International Coffee Day a few days ago.

-Some countries, including the United States, celebrated it on the 29th of September and others on the 1st of October.
+Some countries, including the United States, celebrated it on the 29th of September, while others celebrated it on the 1st of October.

-But the thought behind this celebration was same… Coffee.
+But the thought behind this celebration was the same… Coffee.

-The most delicious beverage on this earth is coffee.
+The most delicious beverage on earth is coffee.

 So why not celebrate such a beautiful connection?

-Let’s dig deep into what is the international coffee day and how it was celebrated in 2025.
+Let’s dig deep into what International Coffee Day is and how it was celebrated in 2025.

 1. Why coffee deserves its own global day

-Some countries including America also celebrate it on 29th of September.
+Some countries, including America, also celebrate it on the 29th of September.

-There are so many beverages out there, a person ought to think, why coffee gets a global day?
+There are so many beverages out there; a person ought to think: why does coffee get a global day?

 The farmers, the roasters, the café owner and the baristas, it takes a lot of people’s craft and love to create your morning cup of joe.

-Since it’s October, the global coffee month we are going to learn a few things about the World Coffee Day including:
+Since it’s October, the global coffee month, we are going to learn a few things about World Coffee Day, including:

 2. What is World Coffee Day?

-We celebrate coffee and all the hands that harvest and brew it on the world coffee day 1st of October, globally recognized by International Coffee Organization.
+We celebrate coffee and all the hands that harvest and brew it on World Coffee Day, the 1st of October, a globally recognized day recognized by the International Coffee Organization.

-The ICO also organizes huge events, which most of the coffee industry attends.
+The ICO also organizes large events that most of the coffee industry attends.

-It’s core purpose is to promote coffee and raise awareness about the lives of farmers, their struggles against the climate change and life in general.
+Its core purpose is to promote coffee and raise awareness of farmers’ lives, their struggles against climate change, and life in general.

-There are barista competitions, different themes. challenges, and every kind of fun activities.
+There are barista competitions with different themes, challenges, and all kinds of fun activities.

-This year’s theme was Collaboration, and an emphasis on a sustainable packaging.
+This year’s theme was Collaboration, and an emphasis on sustainable packaging.

 3. History of World Coffee Day

-Later on it was adopted globally to celebrate coffee and to highlight the framers’ life to emphasize on a fair-trade coffee system.
+Later, it was adopted globally to celebrate coffee and to highlight farmers’ lives, emphasizing a fair trade coffee system.

-It has been an official international event since 2015, a decision made by the International Coffee Organization to launch the first official International Coffee Day in Milan.
+It has been an official international event since 2015, when the International Coffee Organization launched the first International Coffee Day in Milan.

-Initially the sole purpose was to emphasize the struggles of the farmers.
+Initially, the sole purpose was to highlight the farmers’ struggles.

-Although now the World Coffee Day has evolved into a global coffee culture celebration.
+World Coffee Day has now evolved into a global celebration of coffee culture.

 4. Fun Facts About Coffee